I’ll be honest, apart from travelling, much of what I’m doing now isn’t very different from my everyday life in general.

 Home workouts – No equipment necessary

-Time to crank out the mat and save my favourite workout videos.
+Since hiking and mountain climbing isn’t possible right now, now is the time to crank out the gym mat and save my favourite workout videos.
 The gym may be closed but that shouldn’t deter me from staying on top of my workouts.
 Working on that summer bod!

 I’m also going to start yoga, the greatest glow up begins with mindfulness and what better way to help get through this challenging time than to trying to become a contortionist right?